exakat/exakat-docs/Reference/Rules/Structures/NoValidCast.rst

   This cast generates an `error <https://www.php.net/error>`_, as there is no way to convert an object to an int.

 The `result <https://www.php.net/result>`_ will be 1.
+This rule applies to float and int.
+This doesn't apply to string cast, as the magic method `__toString() <https://www.php.net/manual/en/language.oop5.magic.php>`_ allows for such conversions.

 .. code-block:: php